 Project collaboration, then, refers to the how your people work together to complete a project … as well as ensuring they have the proper tools to make it happen.
 It basically describes the inner processes that fall under the direction of a project manager, thus painting a clear view of the entire picture.

-Project collaboration can be done within a physical office, however, the term is usually used in reference to social intranet software with collaboration tools built-in.
-Social intranet software allows remote workers to meet, discuss projects, and carry out specific tasks within a virtual workspace.
+Project collaboration can be done within a physical office, however, the term is usually used in reference to social intranet software with online collaboration tools built-in.
+Intranet software allows remote workers to meet, discuss projects, and carry out specific tasks within a virtual workspace.
 Intranet document management, wikis and blogs, and projects can all be managed from start to finish without anyone having to be in the same room.

-In many ways, social intranet software can be viewed as the future of collaborative work in the business sector, and it’s catching on with reckless abandon.
+In many ways, intranet software can be viewed as the future of collaborative work in the business sector, and it’s catching on with reckless abandon.

 5 benefits of project collaboration.